The shrimp can either be peeled and deveined, with or without the tails left on, or for more flavor, you can leave the peels on.

 4 Cook the shrimp: Heat 1 tablespoon olive oil in high heat in large sauté pan.
 Add shrimp.
 Cook one minute.
 Add 1 small can of coconut milk.
 Cook 30 seconds more.
 Mix in a teaspoon red chili powder or sauce.

 5 Make the coconut rice: When the rice is done cooking, transfer it to a large bowl.
 Mix in the second can of coconut milk to the cooked rice.
-Taste and add additional salt if needed to season.
+Taste and add additional salt if needed.

 6 Serve: Serve shrimp on rice.
 Garnish with chopped fresh cilantro (optional).